schollz/teoperator/README.md

 # teoperator

 I reverse-engineered [the OP-1 drum patch](https://github.com/schollz/teoperator/blob/master/src/op1/op1.go#L52-L129) so you can build your own drum patches from the OP-1.
 This repo is a server that you can chop up sounds from the internet for easy loading into the OP-1.
-Try it at https://op1.schollz.com.
+This is an example of poetry being spliced up: [op1.schollz.com](/patch?audioURL=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D36CYMdFmDeQ&secondsStart=33.8&secondsEnd=97.5).

 ## Install